mbillz/mattbillings.tech/README.md

 # mattbillings.tech

-### A playground for a reflective web developer, hoping to make a positive impact on the world through code.
+### A playground for a reflective developer, hoping to make a positive impact on the world through code.

 ### To-Do